pentestPRO/python____/Walkthroughs/Prime1-vulnhub.md

 saket:x:1001:1001:find password.txt file in my directory:/home/saket:
 sshd:x:122:65534::/var/run/sshd:/usr/sbin/nologin

->> in output there is password.txt file present is /home/saket directory
+>> in output there is password.txt file present in /home/saket directory
 >> so fetch it and file contains password of wordpress.

 # wordpress creds: